FREVA-CLINT/freva-deployment/docs/Transition.md

 7. Execute the plugin and check if everything goes will.

-8. Fromat the plugin using black
+8. Format the plugin using black: `black -t py310 path_to_plugin.py`

 ### Transitioning `python2` plugins
 Python plugins (especially python2) need special care.
-The recommended strategy is to convert the plugin content to python3 if this is not possible a anaconda python2 environment should be created.
+The recommended strategy is to convert the plugin content to python3.
+If this is not possible an anaconda python2 environment should be created.

 If in the original plugin the plugin code directly executed in the `runTool`